kylezhao101/FCNABC-NameTagGenerator/README.md

 # FCNABC-NameTagGenerator
-The is a script that utilizes PyPDF2 and reportlab to automatically create name tags.
+This is a script that utilizes PyPDF2 and reportlab to automatically create name tags.
 Names are inputted and seperated by line in names.txt, which is automatically sized then placed on a base pdf.

 ## TO-DO's